Aking16/z-platform/README.md

-## Deploying
+## Deployment

-I have deployed this website on [Liara](https://liara.ir/), however this project can be deployed on Vercel or other services that you prefer.
+I have deployed this project on [Vercel](https://vercel.com/), however this project can be deployed on any other hosting services that you prefer.

 ***CAUTIONS***
 <br />
-You may want to use `.gitignore` to ignore api-doc directory as it contains SwaggerUI and exposes documation of your API routes. (also I had error in Liara for uploading this directory)
+If you wish to deploy this project on Vercel, please use the [`vercel`](https://github.com/Aking16/z-platform/tree/vercel) branch as it's deployment ready for Vercel.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>